openmc-dev/openmc/docs/source/methods/random_numbers.rst

 In order to sample probability distributions, one must be able to produce random numbers.
-The standard technique to do this is to generate numbers on the interval :math:`[0,1)` from a deterministic sequence that has properties that make it appear to be random, e.g. being uniformly distributed and not exhibiting correlation between successive terms.
+The standard technique to do this is to generate numbers on the interval :math:`[0,1)` from a deterministic sequence that has properties that make it appear to be random, e.g., being uniformly distributed and not exhibiting correlation between successive terms.
 Since the numbers produced this way are not truly "random" in a strict sense, they are typically referred to as pseudorandom numbers, and the techniques used to generate them are pseudorandom